-It’s been a couple of months since this year’s IATEFL conference, and I am already looking forward to the next one, which will take place in Birmingham on 13th-16th April 2016.
+It’s been a couple of months since this year’s IATEFL conference, and I am already looking forward to the next one (link no longer active), which will take place in Birmingham on 13th-16th April 2016.
 If you are not sure about attending, I would like to draw your attention to some good professional reasons to do so; or you may want to take my word when I say that mingling with creative, insightful professionals can help immeasurably to affirm one’s identity as a valued member of a global profession.
 Alternatively, if creative and insightful people make you apprehensive, you can just hang out with the likes of yours truly.

 The unfortunate downside is that there is a substantial cost associated with registration, travel and accommodation, which can deter many potential delegates, probably including those who would benefit the most from the event.
 This is why I was very pleased to read that Oxford University Press (OUP) are sponsoring a generous scholarship for next year’s conference, to celebrate the 70 years since the first publication of ELT Journal in 1946.